 What works for you?
 Share your Stress LESS ideas with us:

-Or email the campaign team at email@example.com
+Or email the campaigns team at firstname.lastname@example.org

 The campaign focuses on the message ‘Take five; feel better’, equipping students with simple strategies they can use over five weeks, to feel less stressed and encourages them to create their own Stress LESS Action Plan, by identifying small changes that can make a big difference.
 Students can also get creative and share their own strategies on social media using the hashtag #Take5challenge.